eisenzopf/redactomatic/README.md

 - phrase-column - Alternative to phrase-field.
 An integer column number (Default=0)

-The phrase-filename can be an absolute path, or a relative path.
-If it is a relative path then redactomatic will search relative to the path in the enviornment variable `REDACT_HOME` if it is set.  if it is not set then it will search relative to installation directory of redactomatic.py.
+The `phrase-filename` can be an absolute path, or a relative path.
+If it is a relative path then redactomatic will look for it relative to the current working directory.
+If the path is prefixed with `$REDACT_HOME` then the path will be interpreted relative to the path in the enviornment variable `REDACT_HOME`.
+If that environment variable is not set then it will search relative to installation directory of redactomatic.py.

 This class uses regular expressions to implement that phrase match.
 It therefore also accepts the `flags `parameter.
 The `flags` parameter behaves as described for `redact.RedactorRegex`.